-Since the proposed modification will provide additional capacity on the mainline to California, existing shippers will benefit from the project by increased system reliability and flexibility, and will not experience any degradation of service.
 The modifications will allow customers to transport additional gas from southwestern United States supply sources to new and existing markets in California and along Transwestern’s mainline, and will benefit producers and suppliers that sell gas into Transwestern’s system by improving access for these gas supplies.
 Both new and existing customers and gas consumers will benefit from the additional reliability and flexibility that will result from increased throughput.
 By providing gas consumers with additional access to supply sources, the project will increase gas on gas competition in markets served by Transwestern.
 As the Commission itself has observed, one of the best means of combating market power is through the introduction of new competition.

 The proposed modification will help meet growing market demand in Transwestern market area in California.
 Demand for natural gas in California currently exceeds available transportation capacity.
 Recently, high demand for gas to fuel power generation, combined with extreme weather conditions and unusually low gas storage levels, have resulted in a bottleneck in transporting natural gas to California.
-California is experiencing growing demand for natural gas for electrical generation, especially during very warm summer weather periods.
-Year-to-date figures from 2000 indicate that natural gas deliveries in California have increased 8.6% over 1999, and 10% and 13% in Nevada and Arizona, respectively.
+California is experiencing growing demand for natural gas for electrical generation, especially during very warm summer periods.
+Year-to-date figures from 2000 indicate that natural gas deliveries in California have increased 8.6% in 1999, and 10% and 13% in Nevada and Arizona, respectively.
 The Energy Information Administration notes that the demand for natural gas for electric generation and for heating, coupled with low storage levels and low hydro and nuclear output, have severely strained the pipeline system in California, citing (1) lack of available capacity along pipeline routes from the Canadian border in the State of Washington and from the Rocky Mountain producing areas and (2) the limited spare capacity into California from elsewhere because those systems typically have run at high rates of utilization.
 Utilization levels on the major transmission pipelines serving California have been well above 90 percent in recent months and could reach their limit if demand levels continue to increase.
 Service needs in the southern Nevada and Arizona areas continue to remain at very high levels, suggesting the need for system expansion in that area as well.
 Transwestern notes that there has not been any significant expansion on any of the several pipeline systems that transport natural gas from the Rocky Mountains area and the Permian (Texas) and San Juan basins (Colorado and New Mexico) into the Western states since 1993.

-Clearly, increased pipeline capacity is needed both to mitigate short-term constraints and supply constraints in the long term.
+Clearly, increased pipeline capacity is needed both to mitigate short-term constraints and supply constraints for the long term.
 Transwestern’s proposed modification will add capacity to help address this need.

-Lastly, as noted previously, the proposed project will have minimal, if any, effect on the environment and abutting landowners and will in fact provide a benefit in the significant reduction in air emissions.
-Construction will be confined to inside the compressor station yards, resulting in no need for additional rights-of-way.
+Lastly, as noted previously, the proposed project will have minimal, if any, effect on the environment and abutting landowners and will in fact provide a huge benefit in a significant reduction in air emissions.
+As demonstrated in Exhibit F-1 attached hereto, the replacement of units proposed herein will result in a reduction of air emission (nitrogen oxides) by a nominal 1,000 tons per station per year.
+Transwestern’s expansion proposal therefore will not only provide incremental capacity in a relatively short time period to the California market, but will also provide a positive impact to the environment.
+In addition, construction will be confined to inside the compressor station yards, resulting in no need for additional right-of-way or disturbance of virgin areas.
 Transwestern will install noise mitigation measures, if necessary, to ensure that the noise level does not exceed the 55 Ldn noise requirement at the noise sensitive areas

 VIII.